Far West, Missouri: Foundation and early history

-The town was founded by Missouri leaders of the church, W. W. Phelps and John Whitmer in August 1836 shortly before the county's creation.
+The town was founded by Missouri leaders of the church, W. W. Phelps and John Whitmer, in August 1836 shortly before the county's creation.
 The town was platted originally as a 1 mi square area, centered on a public square which was to house a temple.
-The design of the town resembled the plan of Joseph Smith Jr. (the first modern-day prophet of the Latter Day Saint Movement) for the City of Zion, which had been planned to be built in the town of Independence, Missouri.
+The design of the town resembled the plan of Joseph Smith Jr. (the first prophet of the Latter Day Saint Movement) for the City of Zion, which had been planned to be built in the town of Independence, Missouri.
 As the town of Far West grew, the plat was extended to 4 sqmi.

-Early Latter-day Saints began to settle in northwestern Missouri soon after the church was organized in 1830.
-According to a revelation given by Joseph Smith Jr., Independence would be the "centerplace" of the City of Zion when Jesus returned.
+Latter-day Saints first entered Missouri when four of them were called to serve missions there soon after the church was organized in 1830.
+According to a revelation recorded by Joseph Smith Jr., Independence would be the "centerplace" of the City of Zion when Jesus returned.
 However, disputes between early members of the church and Missourian settlers in Independence led to the expulsion of the early members of the church from Jackson County in 1833.
 Most temporarily settled in Clay County, Missouri.
 Towards the end of 1836, Caldwell County was created specifically for a settlement of members of the church to compensate property losses in Jackson County.
 Shortly after the creation of Caldwell County, Far West was made the county seat.

 Far West became the headquarters of the church in early 1838 when Joseph Smith and Sidney Rigdon relocated to the town from the previous church headquarters in Kirtland, Ohio.
+The city grew to about 5,000 people.
 Joseph Smith taught that the Garden of Eden had been in Jackson County and when Adam and Eve were expelled from the Garden, they moved to the area now comprising Caldwell and Daviess Counties, Missouri.
 While headquartered in Far West, the official name of the church was changed to The Church of Jesus Christ of Latter Day Saints, after previously being known as the Church of Christ from 1830 to 1834 and as the Church of the Latter Day Saints, and variations of that name, since 1834.
+Reed Peck, a very early convert to the church, wrote in 1839 that Joseph Smith said that Far West was where Cain slew Abel.